bitnami/readme-generator-for-helm/README.md

   },
   "modifiers": {
-    "array": "array",                            <-- Modifier that indicates an array type "object": "object"                           <-- Modifier that indicates an object type "string": "string"                           <-- Modifier that indicates a string type "nullable": "nullable"                       <-- Modifier that indicates a parameter that can be set to null },
+    "array": "array",                            <-- Modifier that indicates an array type "object": "object",                          <-- Modifier that indicates an object type "string": "string",                          <-- Modifier that indicates a string type "nullable": "nullable",                      <-- Modifier that indicates a parameter that can be set to null "number": "number"                           <-- Modifier that indicates a number type },
   "regexp": {
     "paramsSectionTitle": "Parameters"           <-- Title of the parameters section to replace in the README.md